Reuse and Standardize Your Work: Harvey User Quick Start Part 2

 You’ll use these as you work through the steps below.

-Use a Workflow For Repeatable Tasks
+Use Workflow Agents For Repeatable Tasks

-Workflows help you run repeatable, multi-step tasks with consistent inputs, visible progress, and exportable outputs.
+Workflow agents help you run repeatable, multi-step tasks with consistent inputs, visible progress, and exportable outputs.

-When to Use a Workflow
+When to Use a Workflow Agent

 • You repeat the same task across matters or documents